 Canada and Lebanon have strong ties.
-The Lebanese community is the largest ethnic Arab group in Canada, and a large number of Canadians live in Lebanon.
-The relationship is strengthened by close cultural ties and participation in La Francophonie and through Canada’s assistance to Lebanon in coping with the effects of the conflict in Syria.
+The Lebanese community in Canada includes more than 200,000 people and an estimated 50,000 Canadians live in Lebanon.
+The relationship is strengthened by close cultural ties and common participation in La Francophonie.

-Canada is represented in Lebanon by its embassy in Beirut.
+Canada is represented in Lebanon by its embassy in Beirut and increased its diplomatic presence there in response to the crisis in Syria.
 Lebanon is represented in Canada by its embassy in Ottawa.

-Since 2016, Canada has contributed almost $250 million to support Lebanon’s stability and resilience as it copes with hosting the more than 1.5 million Syrian refugees that have been added to the country’s already existing refugee population, which also includes Palestinians, Iraqis and Kurds.
-Canada has increased its diplomatic presence in Lebanon, also in response to the crisis.
+Since 2016, Canada has contributed over $400 million to support Lebanon’s stability and resilience as it copes with the effects of the conflicts in Iraq and Syria.
+Lebanon now hosts more than an estimated 1.5 million Syrian refugees that have been added to the country’s already existing refugee population, which also includes Palestinians, Iraqis and Kurds.

 Lebanon was the single largest source for Canada’s accelerated Syrian refugee resettlement efforts in 2015 to 2017.
-Of the more than 60,000 Syrian refugees who were resettled since November 2015 in Canada, over 30,000 came from Lebanon, more than half the initiative’s total.
+Of the more than 60,000 Syrian refugees who were resettled in Canada, over 30,000 – more than half - came from Lebanon.

 Trade and investment agreements